The Dovecote

 Mission Statement

-The Society exists to protect and enhance the principal Conservation Areas which include the Village core and Wollaton Park.
-In order to do that the Society encourages historic research and seeks to encourage people living in all parts of Wollaton and Wollaton Park to learn more about the history of the area and thereby to help ensure its survival and conservation.
+The Wollaton Historical & Conservation Society exists to protect and enhance the principal conservation areas, which include the old village and Wollaton Park.
+To do this the Society encourages historic research and seeks to encourage people living in all parts of Wollaton to learn more about the history of the area and thereby to help ensure its survival and conservation.

 Activities